nrwl/nx/docs/shared/tutorials/npm-workspaces.md

 In this tutorial, you'll learn how to add Nx to a repository with an existing NPM workspaces setup.
 You'll see how Nx can provide immediate value with very little configuration and then you can gradually enable more features.

 - Add Nx to the repository with a single command
-- Explore your workspace with the graph and project detail view
-- Run your existing tasks that are automatically configured with caching
+- Configure caching for your existing tasks
 - Configure a task pipeline
-- Configure caching for your tasks
+- Use Nx Plugins to automatically configure caching

 <!-- ## Final Source Code